skwp/dotfiles/README.md

     ln -s ~/.dotfiles/gitconfig ~/.gitconfig

+Since the gitconfig doesn't contain the user info, I recommend using env variables.
+Put the following in your ~/.secrets file which is automatically referenced by the provided zshrc:

+    export GIT_AUTHOR_NAME=yourname
+    export GIT_AUTHOR_EMAIL=you@domain.com
+    export GIT_COMITTER_NAME=yourname
+    export GIT_COMITTER_EMAIL=you@domain.com

 Some of the customizations provided include:

   * git l - a much more usable git log